newscoop/plugin-SendRecommendationBundle/README.md

 Send recommendation plugin
 ==========================

-Send recommendation plugin user on yemeniwomenleaders.org
+Send recommendation plugin used on yemeniwomenleaders.org